tomstylarek/chattier/README.md

 # chattier

 Chattier is a simple messaging application.
-It works with global channels that the user can create, and also you can send direct messages to indivitual users.
+It works with global channels that the user can create, and you can send direct messages to indivitual users.

 Some of the functionalities that I implemented are: